jtrefke/shell_require/README.md

 1. `require`_ for Bash_ installation directory

 In all of these directories it will additionally look in any `shell_modules` directory, if it exists.
-In addition to any of the aformentioned search paths, it searches in any path, that is configured using the `ShellModule_PATH` environment variable.
+In addition to any of the aforementioned search paths, it searches in any path, that is configured using the `ShellModule_PATH` environment variable.
 For example:
 ```sh
 # Adding ${HOME}/bin, /opt/my_place and /etc to search path